Continued

 Once the behavior was created; another dog would be brought to the training field.

-Now the dog had to perform the task
+Now the dog had to perform the task with the distraction of another dog.

 Did it work?
 Yes it did, over and over again.
 Success was gained in allowing the dog